‘Dancing With The Stars’ 2017- How Is A Winner So Obvious To Some Already? [Opinion]

 — João V. Fiorot (@JoaoVictorcomc) March 7, 2017

-On March 20th, the 400th episode of Dancing with the Stars will air, which also happens to be the premiere of season 24, reports ABC News.
+On March 20, the 400th episode of Dancing with the Stars will air, which also happens to be the premiere of Season 24, reports ABC News.
 It seems that high hopes are held for those who come to the Dancing with the Stars competition after a career that kept them physically moving.
-That is if the bookmakers odds are any indication.
+That is if the bookmakers’ odds are any indication.

 Bookmaker.eu has Rashad Jennings as one of the top favorites to win, reports NJ.com.
 While he can run and he’s got some fast dance moves after a touchdown, is this the guy who will really go home as the 24th season Dancing with the Stars winner?
 Playing football and then crossing over to professional-like dancing is quite the stretch, although it has been done before.
 But can he be light on his feet?
 Dancing with the Stars is somewhat of a contact sport, but not the kind he is used to.

-There’s a lot of delicate moves in the dances on this ABC show, can Jennings get his feet and body to sway around these moves?
+There are lot of delicate moves in the dances on this ABC show, can Jennings get his feet and body to sway around these moves?
 He does have pro Emma Slater in his corner and a recent tweet, which is seen below from Jennings, suggests that things are good between these two dance partners.

 Thank you for all your excitement yesterday folks, we certainly feel the love ???????? @DancingABC @GMA @RashadJennings pic.twitter.com/pd2cRe383W